ash-project/ash/documentation/tutorials/get-started-with-ash-and-phoenix.md

     defaults [:create, :read, :update, :destroy] end

-  # Attributes are the simple pieces of data that exist on your resource
+  # Attributes are simple pieces of data that exist in your resource
   attributes do
     # Add an autogenerated UUID primary key called `:id`.
     uuid_primary_key :id